knpuniversity/php-beginner-series/knpu/if-statement.rst

 The secret is the double "and" sign, or ampersand to use its fancy name.
 An ``if`` statement can have as many parts, or expressions in it as you want.
-This ``if`` statement has two expressions, the ``array_key_exists`` part and the part that checks to see if the breed is empty.
+This ``if`` statement has two expressions, the ``array_key_exists`` part and the part that checks to see if the age is empty.
 Each part returns true or false on its own.
 By using ``&&`` between each expression, it means that every part must be true in order for the ``if`` statement to run.
 In other words, this is perfect.